 A relatively small breed of duck, they do not waddle but rather the position of their legs gives them a characteristic running motion.
 They are shaped similar to a wine bottle.
 When wandering around they walk flat but stand upright when disturbed.

 They are domesticated waterfowl that live in the archipelago of the ‘East Indies’.

 1.3 - 2.2kgs & a height of 65 cm.

 Indian Runners are the most active scavengers of all breeds.
 They eat insects, snails, slugs and weeds.

-Indian Runner Ducks breed all year round and are known for their excellent egg laying production.
+Breeding all year round and are known for their excellent egg-laying production.
 Females can lay up to 365 eggs per year.
-The eggs weigh about 70 grams each and are about the size of a large hen's egg.
+The eggs weigh about 70 grams.
 The eggs vary in colour, they can be off-white, blue, or light green.